Q-AU/Systems_III/Tutorials/00_Back-end.md

 })
 module.exports=novice
 ```
 - Observe than the first two routes are using get and the last one the post method.
-I hope you still rremember your previous lab sessions :)
+I hope you still rremember your previous Lab Sessions :)
 - All the request need to be revised before invoke the methods we created to consult the database.
 - try and catch are gonna help us in this case break the application if something goes worng during running time.
 Let's do the proper for users.
 4. Create a new file  in **routes** folder and name it **users.js** then copy and paste the following code: